 Take Jeb Bush’s campaign ad for example.
 This reaction graph had an overwhelmingly negative response.
 The negative dips are most severe when his opponents are slammed for issues surrounding national security, yet the biggest dip of all is when Jeb Bush appears on the screen at the end of the ad.
 These huge negative dips demonstrated that the way this attack ad presented the issues were unpopular with voters.
 The real-time comments further express such sentiments.

 Marco Rubio’s ad had large spikes in both negative and positive directions.
 Overall, this ad garnered more positive reactions than Jeb Bush’s.
 He starts strong, with a large spike at the beginning when he first appears on the screen, and further spikes in interest when talking about traditional values and the economy.
 However, a dip occurs when he discusses national security.
 This ad clearly performed well overall, but not as well as the winning spot.

 The winning spot was Frank Underwood’s ad, a fictional character from the television series, House of Cards.
 The reaction graph is overwhelmingly positive.
 There were high spikes in the positive direction from the imagery of American landscapes, children, and patriotism, and especially the Character of Frank Underwood himself.
 Here we can see how all three spots compare against each other.

 This process can be replicated for virtually any ad campaign.
 Wondering how you can incorporate reaction graphs into your ad testing game plan?
 Spot Trender can help you make positive changes to your brand’s ads.
-Spot Trender is a full-service ad testing company – we help our clients test their concepts/storyboards all the way to post-produced spots.
+Spot Trender is a full-service ad testing company—we help our clients test their concepts/storyboards all the way to post-produced spots.
 Contact us now.
 We’ll work with you to craft powerful messages.
-You can call us at 800-755-5790 or email us.